 Income Taxes.
 The objectives of accounting for income taxes are to recognize the amount of taxes payable or refundable for the current year and deferred tax liabilities and assets for the future tax consequences of events that have been recognized in an entity's financial statements or tax returns.
 Judgment is required in addressing the future tax consequences of events that have been recognized in the Company's financial statements or tax returns such as the realization of deferred tax assets or changes in tax laws or interpretations thereof.
 In addition, the Company is subject to the continuous examination of its income tax returns by the Internal Revenue Service and other taxing authorities.
 In accordance with FASB ASC 740, "Income Taxes," the Company has unrecognized tax benefits related to tax positions taken or expected to be taken.
-See Note 13 to the consolidated financial statements contained herein.
+See Item 8, Note 13 to the consolidated financial statements contained herein.

 Pension Plans.
 The amounts recognized in the consolidated financial statements related to pension plans are determined from actuarial valuations.
-Inherent in these valuations are assumptions, including expected return on plan assets, discount rates at which the liabilities could be settled at December 31, 2013, rate of increase in future compensation levels and mortality rates.
+Inherent in these valuations are assumptions, including expected return on plan assets, discount rates at which the liabilities could be settled at December 31, 2015, rate of increase in future compensation levels and mortality rates.
 These assumptions are updated annually and are disclosed in Item 8, Note 10 to the consolidated financial statements.
-There have been no significant changes in the Company's long-term rate of return assumptions for the past three fiscal years ended December 31, and management believes they are not reasonably likely to change in the future.
-Pursuant to FASB ASC 715, "Compensation - Retirement Benefits," ("ASC 715") the Company has recognized the funded status of its defined benefit postretirement plan in its balance sheet and has recognized changes in that funded status through comprehensive income.
+Pursuant to FASB ASC 715, "Compensation - Retirement Benefits" ("ASC 715"), the Company has recognized the funded status of its defined benefit postretirement plan in its balance sheet and has recognized changes in that funded status through comprehensive income.
 The funded status is measured as the difference between the fair value of the plan assets and the projected benefit obligation as of the date of its fiscal year-end.